TYPO3-Documentation/render-guides/Documentation/Developer/Theme-customization.rst

 Theme Customization
 ===================

 The theme provided by this package is prepared to be integrated into the TYPO3 documentation website.
 Templates are written in twig_ and uses components provided by `phpDocumentor/guides`_.
 The theme is using bootstrap_ as a base framework.
+You can find the theme in ``packages/typo3-docs-theme``.
+Templates can be found in ``packages/typo3-docs-theme/resource/template``.

 To customize the components provided by `phpDocumentor/guides`_ you have to follow the directory structure of the templates provided by this package.
 Every template